Pournami (TV series): Plot

 The show revolves around Pournami and her father.
 Pournami loses her mother at a very young age, which makes her father Chakravarthy, a widower.
 Chakravarthy disliked Pournami since her birth as he blames her for his wife's death and his wealth.
 Pournami craves for love and attention from her father.
 She hasn't received it from anyone.
 But, one day, her father asks her to leave the house.
 The rest of the series shows Pournami try whatever she can to win her father's heart over.
-Will Pournami win over her father's heart.